Using the Virtual Filesystem

 Manage VFS from Windows Explorer

-You can manage individual files or complete folders in the Explorer window by right-clicking on them.
+You can manage individual files or entire folders in the Explorer window by right-click on them.
 This opens a drop-down menu of actions that can be performed on a specific file or folder.
-The following example shows this on files, but it can be applied on folders too.
+The following example shows this for files, but it can be applied to folders as well.

 Create a Local Copy

-The state of the file will change to synchronizing.
+4. The state of the file will change to synchronizing, the icon in the Status column changes to Synchronizing.

-When the local copy has been created, the state (icon) changes to Full Pinned.
+5. When the local copy has been created, the icon in the Status column changes to Full Pinned.

 Free up Space

-1. To free up the space the file occupied, use the action Free up space.
+3. To create a Placehholder file, use the action Free up space.

 Using attrib.exe to Manage States

-Experienced users can also manage VFS states via the command line using attrib.
-This is particularly useful if you want to change the state of a complete folder/subfolder.
-Open a PowerShell command line window like via the start menu and change to the directory of the ownCloud sync folder/subfolder that contains the data you want to bulk change.
+Experienced users can also manage VFS states from the Windows command line using attrib.
+This is especially useful if you want to change the state of an entire folder/subfolder.
+Open a PowerShell command line window as from the start menu and change to the directory of the ownCloud sync folder/subfolder that contains the data you want to change in bulk.

-Use the following command for help and to adapt switches according to your needs.
+• Use the following command for help and to customize the switches.

 attrib /?

-• Make a set of files or folders always available including subfolders:
+• Keep a set of files or folders, including subfolders, always available:

 attrib -U +P .\* /D /S

-• Make a set of files or folders only online available, including subfolders:
+• Make a set of files or folders available online only, including subfolders:

 attrib +U -P .\* /D /S